music

 Key Stage 3

+Due to the practical nature of the subject, written homework will only rarely be set.
+This is always set as identified within modular plans, to extend/reaffirm and enrich students learning the pupil’s learning at that particular point within module.
 Students will be set homework tasks, specifically designed by teaching staff relating to the activity/skill being studied and in line with the ability and learning needs of the group.

 Possible homework tasks for KS3: